brendan-ch/bear-notes-mcp/README.md

 "Find all notes tagged with 'project'"
 "Create a new note about today's meeting"
-"Search for notes containing 'API documentation'"
+"Search for notes containing 'API documentation'" "Update my project notes with the latest status"
 ```

 ### Advanced Operations